TheDaveWave/dotnet-intro/README.md

 Once you have done some googling, its time to get to work.
 C# is unique in that there are some really great resources available from Microsoft, including an online tutorial.
 My recommendation is to do the following:

   1. Work through the [online tutorial](https://dotnet.microsoft.com/learn/dotnet/in-browser-tutorial/1).
 You don't need to install anything!
 It's just a friendly introduction to C#.
   2. Work through the [C# in 10 minutes](https://dotnet.microsoft.com/learn/dotnet/hello-world-tutorial/next) tutorial.
-This tutorial will also have you install the dotnet SDK, which is how you will write C# on your computer.
-VS Code works great with C#, just be sure to also install the C# extension. ***Note:*** you will be using VS Code, not Visual Studio.
+This tutorial will also have you install the dotnet SDK, which is how you will write C# on your computer. ***Note: Install .NET 5 SDK, not .NET Core 3.1*** VS Code works great with C#, just be sure to also install the C# extension. ***Note:*** you will be using VS Code, not Visual Studio.
 Microsoft has done a good job at writing tutorials for both environments, but you should ignore any tutorial that specifically use Visual Studio.
   3. Continue learning about the language through the [online documentation](https://docs.microsoft.com/en-us/dotnet/csharp/tutorials/).
 The online portal is extensive and includes several tutorials including `Numbers in C#`, `Branches and Loops`, `List Collection`, and `Introduction to C#` (which includes some further exercises about classes).
   4. Read up on [Object Oriented Fundamentals in C#](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/object-oriented-programming) (at least the first 3/4)
   5. Read up on [how to build Web APIs with .NET Core](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-3.1&tabs=visual-studio-code).
 The tutorial walks through building a "ToDo" app :).
 Many things may not make sense, that's OK.
 Get get a survey of the ideas.
-  5. Google around for more introductions: "c# for beginners", "dotnet c# for javascript developers", etc.
+  6. Google around for more introductions: "c# for beginners", "dotnet c# for javascript developers", etc.

 ### Additional Resources